vatpac-technology/sops/docs/enroute/brisbane/ARL.md

 #### R585-R586 Williamtown
 The R585A-D and R586A-C restricted areas are located north of the WLM TCU in the ARL and MNN subsectors.

 The MOAs directly adjoin the WLM TCU, and when WAL is online aircraft will be transferred directly to/from the restricted areas.
-When [WAL is offline](#reclassification), aircraft will contact ARL for transit through the surrounding civilian airspace.
+When [WAL is offline](#reclassifications), aircraft will contact ARL for transit through the surrounding civilian airspace.

 #### Amberley SUA
-There are three SUA associated with military operations at [Amberley](../../terminal/amberleyoakey) which clip ARL airspace: the R639D restricted area, located northeast of MOR VOR partially in the MDE subsector, and the M661A and M670A-B MOAs, which clip MNN airspace offshore east of YCFS.
+There are three SUA associated with military operations at [Amberley](../../terminal/amberleyoakey) which clip ARL airspace: the R639D restricted area, located northeast of MOR VOR partially in the MDE subsector, and the M661A and M670A-B MOAs, which clips MNN airspace offshore east of YCFS.

 AMA (or INL(DOS, INL, SDY) on their behalf) will coordinate the activation these SUA **prior** to any activity.